knative/serving/community/CONTRIBUTING.md

 -   If the feature is substantial enough:

-    -   Working group leads will ask for a design document as outlined in the previous section.
+    -   Working group leads will ask for a design document as outlined in [design documents](#design-documents).
 Create the design document and add a link to it in the GitHub issue.
 Don't forget to send a note to the working group to let everyone know your document is ready for review.

     -   Depending of the breath of the design and how contentious it is, the working group leads may decide the feature needs to be discussed in one